geode-sdk/mods/mods-v2/fleym.nongd/about.md

 You can open up the Jukebox menu form any Level page.
 Just click on the song name, and either a song list (if the level has multiple songs), or the song management screen (if the level only uses 1 song) will open.
 From here, you can add, remove and swap songs.

+## Reporting bugs

+You can report bugs on the [Jukebox Discord server](https://discord.gg/SFE7qxYFyU)

 ## Credits

 - The Geode team, for creating such an amazing toolkit